What We Do

 Because a patient's drug interaction may change over the course of therapy, it is important to have the ability to adapt the treatment plan in response.*

-Torch™ simplifies the otherwise complex task of analyzing a patient’s nuclear medicine scans to develop a personalized treatment plan that maximizes toxicity to tumors while limiting exposure to other organs.
+Torch™ simplifies the otherwise complex task of analyzing a patient’s nuclear medicine scans to develop a personalized assessment, including estimates of patient-specific pharmacokinetics and calculation of dose to the patient’s tumors and critical structures.